-HGPS is an ultra-rare, fatal, autosomal dominant genetic disorder with an estimated incidence of 1:4,000,000 live births and prevalence of 1:20,000,000 living individuals.2 As of December 31, 2023, there were 16 patients identified with HGPS in the US.3 HGPS results from a heterozygous mutation in LMNA, the gene encoding lamin A, a nuclear membrane protein.4 "Classic" HGPS is caused by a single point mutation in LMNA involving c.1824C>T (G608G mutation) and accounts for 90% of HGPS cases.^{4,5} Other LMNA mutations have also been identified in either the exon 11 splice junction or intron 11; these mutations increase activation of the cryptic splice site, thus producing progerin.
+HGPS is an ultra-rare, fatal, autosomal dominant genetic disorder with an estimated incidence of 1:4,000,000 live births and prevalence of 1:20,000,000 living individuals.
+As of September 30, 2024, there were 16 patients identified with HGPS in the US.
+HGPS results from a heterozygous mutation in LMNA, the gene encoding lamin A, a nuclear membrane protein.
+"Classic" HGPS is caused by a single point variant in LMNA involving c.1824C>T (G608G variant) and accounts for 90% of HGPS cases.
+Other LMNA variants have also been identified in either the exon 11 splice junction or intron 11; these variants increase activation of the cryptic splice site, thus producing progerin.
 These are referred to as "non-classic" HGPS and comprise the remaining 10% of HGPS cases (refer to Appendix).
 The mutated prelamin A is referred to as progerin.
 Accumulation of progerin causes stiffening of the nuclear membrane and disorganized nuclear pores and chromatin, leading to hallmark symptoms including rapidly progressive atherosclerosis.
-Severe, rapidly progressing atherosclerosis results in an average mortality at 14.6 years of age due to myocardial infarction or stroke.4 It is estimated that 50% of affected children have had a radiographically detectable stroke by 8 years of age.
+Severe, rapidly progressing atherosclerosis results in an average mortality at 14.6 years of age due to myocardial infarction or stroke.
+It is estimated that 50% of affected children have had a radiographically detectable stroke by 8 years of age.